-- Signs showing the location of the Area (stating the special restrictions that apply) shall be displayed prominently, and a copy of this Management Plan shall be kept available, at permanent scientific stations located within 150 km of the Area; - All pilots operating in the region shall be informed of the location, boundaries and restrictions applying to entry and landings within the Area: - National programs shall take steps to ensure the boundaries of the Area and the restrictions that apply within are marked on relevant maps and nautical / aeronautical charts; - Durable wind direction indicators should be erected close to the designated helicopter landing site whenever it is anticipated there will be a number of landings at the Area in a given season.
-These should be replaced as needed and removed when no longer required: - Brightly colored markers, which should be clearly visible from the air and pose no significant threat to the environment, should be placed to mark the designated helicopter landing site; - Markers, signs or structures erected within the Area for scientific or management purposes shall be secured and maintained in good condition, and removed when no longer required; - Visits shall be made as necessary (preferably no less than once every five years) to assess whether the Area continues to serve the purposes for which it was designated and to ensure management and maintenance measures are adequate; - National Antarctic Programs operating in the region shall consult together with a view to ensuring the above management activities are implemented.
+- Signs showing the location of the Area (stating the special restrictions that apply) shall be displayed prominently, and a copy of this Management Plan shall be kept available, at permanent scientific stations located within 150 km of the Area; - All pilots operating in the region shall be informed of the location, boundaries and restrictions applying to entry and landings within the Area; - National programs shall ensure the boundaries of the Area and the restrictions that apply within are marked on relevant maps and nautical / aeronautical charts; - Durable wind direction indicators should be erected close to the designated helicopter landing site whenever it is anticipated there will be a number of landings at the Area in a given season.
+These should be replaced as needed and removed when no longer required; - Brightly colored markers, which should be clearly visible from the air and pose no significant threat to the environment, should be placed to mark the designated helicopter landing site; - Markers, signs or structures erected within the Area for scientific or management purposes shall be secured and maintained in good condition, and removed when no longer required; - The Area shall be visited as necessary (preferably no less than once every five years) to assess whether it continues to serve the purposes for which it was designated and to ensure management and maintenance measures are adequate; - National Antarctic Programs operating in the region shall consult together to ensure the above management activities are implemented.